sabberworm/Wok.js/Readme.md

 		wok.debug = true;
 	}
-	// Register plugins between now and when wok.init is called document.addEventListener('DOMContentLoaded', function() {
+	// Register plugins between now and when wok.init is called …
+	document.addEventListener('DOMContentLoaded', function() {
-		// Search the entire document for uses of the plugins registered plugins wok.init(document.documentElement);
+		// Search the entire document for uses of the plugins we just registered wok.init(document.documentElement);
 	}, false);
 })();